bhoyem/recipe-app/README.md

 First, make sure you drop into the `/api` directory, create and then run a virtual environment:

+For Mac:
+`python3 -m venv venv && source venv/bin/activate`

+For Windows:
-`python -m venv venv && source venv/bin/activate`
+`python -m venv venv && source venv/Scripts/activate`

-(For future sessions, only `source venv/bin/activate` will be needed to start the virtual environment.
+(For future sessions, only `source venv/bin/activate` or `source venv/Scripts/activate` respectively will be needed to start the virtual environment.
 I recommend aliasing this command!)

-Then install all dependencies `pip install -r requirements.txt` (only the first time)
+Then install all dependencies (only the first time):

+For Mac:
+`pip3 install -r requirements.txt`

+For Windows:
+`pip install -r requirements.txt`

 ### For React